ambientpointcorp/covid19-philadelphia/README.md

 -----

+### How to use

-If you use R/RStudio, to get started reading and analyzing the data:
+To get started reading and analyzing the data:

   - Clone this repo
-  - Open a new project with RStudio based on an existing folder, pointing to the local copy of the repo
+  - If you use R/RStudio, open a new project based on an existing folder, pointing to the local copy of the repo
-  - Read all the files within a folder as a historical dataset:
+  - Read all the files within a folder as a historical dataset, for
+    example:

 <!-- end list -->